Pusnikai/DSA-PROJECT/README.md

 ### 3. Route Recommendation System:
 - Analyze the computed paths to recommend the most efficient route to a charging station based on total distance.

+## Project Logs
+1)  Write a Python code that uses NetworkX library for creating a weighted directed graph from a given data file, where each line of the input represents one
+2) Loaded network data into csv based on node path and their neighbours
+3) learning Dijkstra's algorithm, and utulizing to compare different routes between two nodes
+4) Implementing visualisations using NetworkX library for better understanding of the connections within the system
+5) User interface asking for starting node